 Milling Machines Tool-holding

 Everybody being it an owner, manager, programmer, or setter who is in-depth into CNC machining is familiar with the fact that the investment, the accuracy, reliability, and precision for a milling or mill turning machine operations is not complete with the sole purchase of the machine itself.
 Besides the fixtures and work holding devices and the tooling, a great investment and a major factor for the accuracy, ease of use, and reliability of the machining process is the tool holding choice.
-Today there are many special types of tooling solutions to suit best to the intended application.
+Today there are many special types of Milling Machines Tool-Holding and tooling solutions to suit best to the intended application.
 However, the scope of this comparison will be between a few general types which are most commonly used - the collet type, hydraulic, and shrink fit.

 Precision & Security

 We have to start with putting on the scale one of the most important factors.
 If you think a runout of 0.0005in could be acceptable you have to read this - studies show that run-outs of 0.00008in can triple the tool life, meaning that poor precision could be absolutely detrimental and lead to increased tooling costs.